ShefaaAbed/BFS-MPI/README.md

 (0 1 2 4 4 5 5 7 8)

 The output is:
-1. Path of the solution (print the 8-puzzle).
+1. The initial state (print the 8-puzzle).

-2. Number of generated nodes.
+2. Depth value.

-3. Number of expanded nodes.
+3. Cost value.

-4. The moves/actions (Up,Down,Left and Right).
+4. Time taken by the program.